cmb69/syntaxhighlighter_xh/README.md

 [Alex Gorbatchev’s Syntaxhighlighter](https://github.com/syntaxhighlighter/syntaxhighlighter);
 many thanks for releasing this great tool under LGPL.

-The TinyMCE 4 plugins is based on the
-[codesample plugin](https://www.tinymce.com/docs/plugins/codesample/) by Ephox Corp.
+The TinyMCE 4 and 5 plugins are based on the [codesample plugin](https://www.tinymce.com/docs/plugins/codesample/) by Ephox Corp.
 The [CKEditor plugin](https://github.com/dbrain/ckeditor-syntaxhighlight)
 is written by Daniel Brain.